carbonfive/raygun-rails/README.md

 **Required**

-* `SECRET_KEY_BASE` - Secret key base for verfying signed cookies.
+* `SECRET_KEY_BASE` - Secret key base for verifying signed cookies.
 Should be 30+ random characters and secret!

 **Optional**